Explore our Digital Marketing Strategy and Planning Toolkit

 Turning insights into action

-It is important that you integrate the resolutions you devise with the RACE template into your overall marketing strategy, so you can work on improving your customers’ journeys at each critical point of the funnel.
+It is important that you integrate the resolutions you devise with the RACE template into your overall digital marketing strategy, so you can work on improving your customers’ journeys at each critical point of the funnel.
 Consider your persona’s goals alongside your marketing objectives - what are you looking to achieve?
 Then you can turn these insights into action by planning what marketing tactics you will use to improve user experience and elevate the omnichannel experience for your customers.

 Author's avatar